jojokarlin/Git_DRI_Jan_2017/gitconfig.md

+# Configure Git

-First, we're going to configure Git and GitHub in our command line.
-Then, we'll learn a little more about how to use and think about the command line as we build our repo.
+First, we're going to configure Git using the command line.

-## Make sure you've signed up for GitHub at [http://github.com/](https://github.com/).
-Keep your username and password handy.

-## Make sure Git is installed on your computer.
+_Make sure *Git* is installed on your computer._

-## Make sure Sublime Text 3 is installed on your computer.
+_Make sure *Sublime Text 3* is installed on your computer._
 If not, click the following link and install at [http://www.sublimetext.com/3](http://www.sublimetext.com/3/).

 Open your terminal/bash: